InspectorCaracal/SillyTavern-ReMemory/README.md

 - Add the memory-fade mechanism
 - Add an additional selector in the character book panel to choose which auxiliary book is the memory.
 - Add a couple slash commands
+- Add some connectivity settings like an optional rate limiter
 - Connection profiles...?

 ## Support